 Voice technology has been gathering momentum since 2013.
 Greater word accuracy and the impact of deep neural networks have combined to bring voice technology from a prospect into a more tangible reality.
 With speech-recognition fast improving, adopting the technology is getting easier.
 Voice is not a technology that needs to be learned.
-It is intuitive by nature, so unlike phones and laptops it will adapt to the user, the user will not have to adapt to the technology.
+It is intuitive by nature, so unlike phones and laptops it will adapt to the user.
 When it comes to how prevalent voice technology is becoming, we only have to look around and we start to see it everywhere.
-It is likely that the screens of tomorrow will be speakers.
 However, if there is one thing that is still holding voice back, it is the lack of singular global strategy; approaches vary greatly from East to West.
 So what does this all mean for marketers?

 The voice challenge for marketers